openwisp/django-freeradius/docs/source/general/freeradius.rst

 ------------------------------

-You can further customize your freeradius configuration and exploit the many features of freeradius but you will need to test how your configuratoin play with *django-freeradius*.
+You can further customize your freeradius configuration and exploit the many features of freeradius but you will need to test how your configuration plays with *django-freeradius*.